Livability tackles barriers to help people with disabilities lead a better quality of life

 The transition to Diligent Boards in 2014 went smoothly and efficiently without any major problems, according to Langworth.

 “We went through a rigorous exercise to make sure board members would be happy with its introduction and would transition favourably from what we were doing before to the new digital board portal.”

 Langworth said he was happily satisfied with Diligent’s customer success and support team since its members took the time needed to help each one of Livability’s users to become familiar with the tool.
 The trustees adapted quickly and liked the Board’s portability and its one-source capability for all information; they also appreciated not having to revert to cumbersome paper-based packs that were inflexible, difficult to carry around and wasted resources.

 “What I wanted to achieve first of all was to make the production of board papers a much simpler exercise,” said Langworth.
-“I wanted to lessen the amount of labor involved in assembling packs and ensure that what we were sending out was a complete pack with everything in the correct order and fully accessible to trustees.
+“I wanted to lessen the amount of labour involved in assembling packs and ensure that what we were sending out was a complete pack with everything in the correct order and fully accessible to trustees.
 And that we could know that as soon as we uploaded it, that it would be there for them without any glitches or issues.”

 Hayley Ballard, the PA and Governance Officer in charge of putting board papers together, explained why Diligent Boards has saved her time – from three hours gathering all the documents, formatting them and creating the consolidated PDF to today’s procedure, which takes less than 60 minutes.

 “Before, I was getting emailed with different documents at different times and some were received very late; which complicated things in terms of being able to create a complete pack that was in proper order.
 Now, it’s much easier, as I can insert late documents at any time; page numbering is done automatically and I no longer have to insert hyperlinks.”
 Ballard has gained more job productivity because of this and now has time to help with the charity’s other areas.